cherry-os/cherryOS/modules/dnf/README.md

 # **`dnf` Module**

-The `dnf` module offers pseudo-declarative package and repository management using `dnf4`.
+The `dnf` module offers pseudo-declarative package and repository management using `dnf`.

 ## Repository Management